 What Is a Fifth Metatarsal Fracture?

-Fractures (breaks) are common in the fifth metatarsal—the long bone on the outside of the foot that connects to the little toe.
+Fifth metatarsal fractures (breaks) are common foot foot injuries.
+The fifth metatarsal is the long bone on the outside of the foot that connects to the little toe.
 Two types of fractures that often occur in the fifth metatarsal are:

 - Avulsion fracture.
 In an avulsion fracture, a small piece of bone is pulled off the main portion of the bone by a tendon or ligament.
 This type of fracture is the result of an injury in which the ankle rolls.
 Avulsion fractures are often overlooked when they occur with an ankle sprain.